mlinds/cabi-data/README.md

 [Interactive 3D View of March 2022 trips](https://mlinds.github.io/cabi-data/reports/march_arcs.html)

+This shows only the most popular 10% of individual station pairs.

 ## Credits

 The following packages/maps/resources were used (in addition to the standard Python data stack):